 Goodwill represents the excess of the purchase price over the fair value of net assets of purchased businesses.
-Under Accounting Standards Codification No. 350, "Intangibles-Goodwill and Other" ("ASC No. 350"), goodwill and intangible assets deemed to have indefinite lives are tested for impairment annually, or more often if there are indicators of impairment present.
+Under Accounting Standards Codification No. 350, "Intangibles-Goodwill and Other" ("ASC No. 350"), goodwill is not amortized, but rather subject to an annual impairment test, or more often if there are indicators of impairment present.
 In accordance with ASC No. 350 the Company performs an annual impairment test at December 31 each year.
-In determining a two-step goodwill impairment test was necessary under the new authoritative guidance issued by the Financial Accounting Standards Board ("FASB"), the Company has elected to first assess the qualitative factors to determine whether it is more likely than not that the fair value of its reporting operating unit is less than its carrying amount.
-If the Company determines that it is more likely than not that its fair value is less than its carrying amount, then the two-step goodwill impairment test would be performed.
-In the first step, the Company compares the fair value of each reporting unit to its carrying value.
-If the fair value exceeds the carrying value of the net assets, goodwill is considered not impaired, and no further testing is required to be performed.
-If the carrying value of the net assets exceeds the fair value, then the Company must perform the second step of the impairment test in order to determine the implied fair value of goodwill.
-If the carrying value of goodwill exceeds its implied fair value, then the Company would record an impairment loss equal to the difference.
+The first step, identifying a potential impairment, compares the fair value of the reporting unit with its carrying amount.
+If the carrying amount exceeds its fair value, the second step would need to be performed; otherwise, no further step is required.
+The second step, measuring the impairment loss, compares the implied fair value of the goodwill with the carrying amount of the goodwill.
+Any excess of the goodwill carrying amount over the applied fair value is recognized as an impairment loss, and the carrying value of goodwill is written down to fair value.

-The Company believes that its business activity and management structure meet the criteria of being a single reporting unit for accounting purposes.
-The Company has performed an annual impairment analysis as of December 31, 2012 and determined that the carrying value of the reporting unit was less than the fair value of the reporting unit.
+The Company operates in a single reportable unit.
+The Company has performed an annual impairment analysis as of December 31, 2013 and determined that the carrying value of the reporting unit was less than the fair value of the reporting unit.
 Fair value is determined using market capitalization.
-During years 2012, 2011 and 2010 no impairment losses were recorded.
+During years 2013, 2012 and 2011 no impairment losses were recorded.